 Fort Yukon School

-- Fort Yukon School's student population of 97 students has declined by 8% over five school years.
+- Fort Yukon School's student population of 107 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|

 |Total Classroom Teachers||10 teachers|

 - Fort Yukon School is ranked within the bottom 50% of all 466 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AK)|

 |Math Test Scores (% Proficient)|

 |Student : Teacher Ratio||11:1||17:1|